instant CE certificate!

 By following these simple guidelines, bipolar clients can more easily get a restful night’s sleep.

-On this track, we discussed the traits of the sleep-wake cycle and how it affects bipolar clients: social Zeistorers; social Zeitgebers; and a regulated sleep pattern
+In this section, we discussed the traits of the sleep-wake cycle and how it affects bipolar clients: social Zeitstorers, social Zeitgebers, and a regulated sleep pattern

-On the next track, we will examine the differences found between men and women with bipolar disorder.
-We will examine differences in suicide rates; affect of PMS on bipolar and unipolar women; and mania in men.
+In the next section, we will examine the differences found between men and women with bipolar disorder.
+We will examine differences in suicide rate, effect of PMS on bipolar and unipolar women, and mania in men.

 QUESTION 6

 What are three characteristics of the sleep-wake cycle?
-To select and enter your answer go to Answer Booklet.
+To select and enter your answer go to Test.

 Table of Contents